JTSDK/jtsdk64-tools/docs/setup/deployboost.md

   <figcaption>Boost Presence Validation</figcaption>
 </figure>

 This concludes building Deploying Boost.
-If there were no critical failures, you can proceed to builing the `WSJT-X` package.
+If there were no critical failures, you can proceed to building the `WSJT-X` package.